 Medical Expenses and Economic Losses

-Your case’s value is also determined by how mesothelioma impacts your finances.
-Diagnosing and treating mesothelioma is expensive, because the disease is often not diagnosed until it has spread.
+Your mesothelioma case value is also determined by how mesothelioma impacts your finances.
+Diagnosing and treating mesothelioma is expensive, particularly because the disease is often hard to identify properly before it has spread.

-Once the cancer has been diagnosed, surgery, chemotherapy, and radiation are standard treatments.
-The financial fallout from these treatments can range from $80,000 all the way up to a devastating $900,000.
+Once the cancer has been diagnosed, surgery, chemotherapy, and radiation are the standard treatments.
+The financial fallout from these medical expenses can often add up to over $500,000.

 Medical care can be even harder to afford if someone stops working as a result of the diagnosis.
 This can include the person affected or a loved one who must provide full-time care.